opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 ## Fork & Clone the repository for the demo

-Create a fork of the repository https://github.com/opsmill/infrahub-demo-edge
+Create a fork of the repository `https://github.com/opsmill/infrahub-demo-edge`

 !!!info
-The goal is to have a copy of this repo under your name.
+The goal is to have a copy of this repository under your name.
 This way your demo won't influence others.
 !!!

 Once you have created a fork in GitHub, you'll need a Personal Access Token to authorize Infrahub to access this repository.

-==- How to create a Personal Access Token in Github
+==- How to create a Personal Access Token in GitHub

   1. Go to settings > Developer Settings > Personal access tokens
   2. Select Fine-grained tokens